Tablo Blog

-But, it can be challenging to navigate the the sheer amount of options available to cord cutters to find the best cable TV alternatives for your needs.
+To cancel cable TV and not lose access to your favorite shows is easier than ever.
+But, it can be challenging to navigate the the sheer amount of options available to find the best cable TV alternatives for your needs.

 In the United States, virtually every TV show is available without a cable or satellite subscription – either live, on-demand, or via one-time purchase.

-Step 1 in your cord cutting journey is to make a list of your family’s ‘must-watch’ TV programs.
-Include network TV series like The Masked Singer, live sports, news, and events.
+Step 1 in your journey to cancel cable is to make a list of your family’s ‘must-watch’ TV programs.
+Include network TV series like The Masked Singer, live sports, news and events.

 With 94 of the top 100 most-watched shows available with an Over-the-Air TV antenna, it’s likely you’re paying thousands of dollars in cable subscriptions and associated fees to watch ‘free’ TV.